JoeManto/OIT-CX/Standards/TestingStandards.md

     `jest` (in the root directory)

 - This will search through the entire directory of the project and find any file with the extension `.test.js`.
-- The output will show the number of tests that were found and ran along with the number of them that passed.
+The output will show the number of tests that were found and ran along with the number of them that passed.

 - Snapshots can also be created for components using Jest (more on this later).
 All snapshots will also be ran using the `jest` command.

 ## Coverage Testing
-- We will use jest to automatically generate coverage reports using the following command:</br>
+- We use jest to automatically generate coverage reports using the following command:</br>
 `npm test -- --coverage`
 ```
 Test Suites: 2 passed, 2 total